Latin hip-hop: Puerto Rico

-Urbano Music from Puerto Rico has had a substantial impact on Latin rap and relate a certain message to their respective audiences.
-Puerto Rican únderground rap (more commonly referred to as Únder in Puerto Rico, eventually known as Reggaeton) emerged as a form of cultural and social protest within the Puerto Rican context.
-This is similar to the way American and Jamaican youth used rap and reggae/dancehall as a means to communicate their feelings on social, cultural, and political issues.
+Urbano Music from Puerto Rico has had an impact on Latin rap and relates a certain message to their respective audiences.
+Puerto Rican underground rap (referred to in Puerto Rico 'underground' with Reggaeton) emerged as a form of cultural and social protest within the Puerto Rican context.
+This is similar to the way American and Jamaican youth used rap and reggae as a means to communicate their feelings on social, cultural, and political issues.
 In essence, Puerto Rican rap became the voice of the Puerto Rican youth in which they use dancehall and rap music as methods of expression for the Jamaican and working-class American youth counterparts.

 Latin trap

 In the mid-2010s, A new movement of Urbano music referred to as Latin Trap (or "Trap Latino" in Spanish) began to emerge, led by the Puerto Rican rapper Anuel AA.

 This musical movement was different from American trap, being influenced not only by Southern hip-hop, but also by Urbano music, R&B, pop, and reggaeton.
 The trap music movement brought artists like Bad Bunny to the mainstream who became the first non-English speaking rapper to become the most streamed artist of the year on Spotify, three consecutive times between 2020 and 2022, and also has the title of having the most streamed album on Spotify with his album Un Verano Sin Ti (2022).

 Also known as "Trap Latino", Latin trap similar to mainstream trap which details "'la calle,' or the streets — hustling, sex, and drugs".
 Prominent artists of Latin trap include Arcángel, Bryant Myers, Anuel AA and Bad Bunny.
 In July 2017, The Fader wrote "Rappers and reggaetoneros from Puerto Rico to Colombia have taken elements of trap — the lurching bass lines, jittering 808s and the eyes-half-closed vibe — and infused them into banger after banger."
-In an August 2017 article for Billboard's series, "A Brief History Of," they enlisted some of the key artists of Latin trap—including Ozuna, De La Ghetto, Bad Bunny, Farruko and Bryant Myers—to narrate a brief history on the genre.
-Elias Leight of Rolling Stone noted "[Jorge] Fonseca featured Puerto Rican artists like Anuel AA, Bryant Myers and Noriel on the compilation Trap Capos: Season 1, which became the first "Latin trap" LP to reach Number One on Billboard's Latin Rhythm Albums chart."
+In an August 2017 article for Billboards series, "A Brief History Of", they enlisted some of the key artists of Latin trap—including Ozuna, De La Ghetto, Bad Bunny, Farruko and Bryant Myers—to narrate a brief history on the genre.
+Elias Leight of Rolling Stone noted "[Jorge] Fonseca featured Puerto Rican artists like Anuel AA, Bryant Myers and Noriel on the compilation Trap Capos: Season 1, which became the first "Latin trap" LP to reach Number One on Billboards Latin Rhythm Albums chart."